The Sumerians

 It does seem to be one of the most extraordinary of all of them.

-Most of these graves have either been looted in the past, probably soon after they were buried, potentially.
+Extraordinary, really, because it was one of the few that survived intact.
+Most of these graves had either been looted in the past, probably soon after they were buried, potentially.

 And this queen's tomb was one of the best surviving examples, where the floor of the pit again contained sacrificial victims, these individuals.

 And then the queen herself was buried in a stone tomb in one corner of the pit.
+Do we have any idea who this particular woman was?

 There's huge debates around who these individuals were in terms of, as were their profession.
+Were they queens or were they high priestesses?
+Probably there's

-it would be difficult to separate those out.
+difficult to separate those out.

 These are clearly important individuals in the city of Ur.